Aleslammer/Roll20_Deathwatch/docs/rangedattack.md

 * Determines if the weapon has jammed.
 * Determines if the character has enough ammo to fire the round.
+* Will automatically reduce the ammo for the weapon.
 * Determines where and for how much the attacks hit.
 * Will re-roll the Righteous Fury attack for determining if confirmation.
   * This does not mean that a Righteous Fury has landed.
 The damage is rolled after this script is complete and any RF damage must be rolled.